ChriSil/comp/README.md

 # comp
-Repository to learn competitive programming and to store some solutions challenges
+This repository documents the journey to learning competitive programming.
+Storing my submitted solutions.